 TGbe editor: Please make the following changes in subclause 35.2.1.2.2 (AP behaviour):

-If the EHT AP determines that the transmission of an MU-RTS TXS Trigger frame is successful, then the AP may transmit a PPDU after the end of the allocated time and before its TXNAV timer has expired if any of the following conditions are satisfied:
+If the EHT AP determines that the transmission of an MU-RTS TXS Trigger frame is successful, then the AP may transmit a PPDU after the end of the allocated time and before its TXNAV timer has expired, if any of the following conditions are satisfied:

 —The medium is determined to be idle by the CS mechanism at the end of the allocated time in which case it may transmit a PIFS after the end of the allocated time.

-—The last PPDU transmission by the AP ended less than aSIFSTime before the end of the allocated time in which case it may transmit a SIFS after the end of the last PPDU transmission.
+—The last PPDU transmission by the AP ended less than an aSIFSTime plus 24 µs (#13736) before the end of the allocated time, in which case it may transmit a SIFS after the end of the last PPDU transmission.

+NOTE- The value 24 µs is chosen to correspond to the transmission of the shortest typical frame (CTS) transmitted at highest modulation rate of non-HT PPDU, which is 54 Mbps (#13736).